Chase Preapproval: How To Prequalify for Chase Credit Cards

 How Does Chase Preapproval Work?

-Chase is the commercial and consumer banking arm of JPMorgan Chase & Co., a global financial services firm with $2.6 trillion in operations and assets.
+Chase is the commercial and consumer banking arm of JPMorgan Chase & Co., a global financial services firm with $3.11 trillion in assets under management.
 With more than 47,000 branches and 16,000 ATMs, Chase has a broad reach in the U.S. Existing Chase customers may find it convenient and beneficial to have a credit card issued by this bank, too.

 Only seven cards in Chase’s portfolio give cardholders access to its Ultimate Rewards program, which is popular among rewards enthusiasts for the value it offers.
 Because points under this program are considered a type of currency, they can be redeemed to cover flight, hotel and car rental costs or to buy tickets to theme parks and special events.
 These points are also transferable to several airlines and hotels that are Chase partners.